Undergraduate & Graduate

 Award – The purpose of these grants is to allow students to purchase items needed for senior capstone, undergraduate research, or extracurricular club design projects including materials, electronic components, chemicals, etc. NASA CTSGC recognizes these small grants will allow students to choose projects that are beyond the normal funds allocated by departments, colleges, and universities.
 Refer to the NASA CTSGC website for the number and amounts of awards available each academic year.

-Eligible Projects – Any group or individual project that is consistent with the mission of NASA as exemplified by its four Mission Directorates, is eligible.
+Eligible Projects – Any group or individual project that is consistent with the mission of NASA as exemplified by its Mission Directorates, is eligible.

 Eligible Applicants – Individual students and informal/formal groups of students may apply.
 The project leader/Primary Investigator (P.I.) must be a U.S. Citizen, and all project team members must be full-time students at a Consortium Member Institution at the beginning of the project.
 First-semester students are not eligible to apply as a transcript showing at least one completed semester is required with your application.
 Individual Applicants/Project Leader (for group projects) must have a strong academic record.
 There must be a faculty member who agrees to serve as the project advisor.
 Applicant P.I. is required to provide proof of U.S. Citizenship to their respective Campus Director for accurate and timely completion of the Grant Verification approval.